-In this post I’ll try and describe how to set up SSL for your Rails app.
+In this post I'll try and describe how to set up SSL for your Rails app.
 This solution is free and will automatically extend the certificate once the certificate runs its course.
-It is tweaked to work on AWS OpsWorks.
-If you use a different hosting solution and use Capistrano rather than Chef you should check out this tutorial here.

 Having a secure HTTPS connection used to be a feature you'd see for example on banking web sites, where the need to address security issues was much higher.